DaveEveritt/decision-maker/README.md

 ## TO DO

 - [ ] fix duplicate IDs in pro/con choices
-- [ ] fix incorrect opposite choice message if all pro or con are 100% or one slider unused
 - [ ] only show decimal points (as in live version) if not zero
 - [ ] pre-calculate `getEl("decision")` overall message to simplify `else if`
 - [ ] replace `.choices fieldset h2` with legend and style